Inheritance

 • Adherence to land use purposes outlined by the government.

-This can add layers of complexity to inheritance cases involving real estate, making legal assistance crucial.
+This can add layers of complexity to real estate inheritance cases, making legal assistance crucial.

 Handling Inheritance Disputes